 Hāʻena State Park: Hāʻena State Park, home to Kēʻē Beach, as well as, the trailhead for the Kalalau Trail and Hanakāpīʻai beach and waterfalls, is now subject to daily visitor limits and requires advanced reservations to enter the park.
 State of Hawaiʻi residents are not subject to the new park fees or reservation system.

-Non-Hawaii residents are required to purchase Park Entry Reservations ($1 per person) or a Parking Reservation ($5 per vehicle) prior to arrival at Hāʻena SP.
+Non-Hawaii residents are required to purchase Park Entry Reservations ($5 per person) or a Parking Reservation ($10 per vehicle) prior to arrival at Hāʻena SP.
 Parking Reservations includes Park Entry for the driver and passengers of the vehicle.
 If you purchase a Parking Reservation, you do not need to purchase Park Entry Reservations for the passengers in your vehicle.
+PLEASE NOTE: *Effective April 19th 2021 for all dates beyond April 19th, non-residents will need to purchase both entry and parking reservations.
+Entry reservations will be required for everyone in the vehicle and parking reservations will no longer cover all passengers in the vehicle.

 - To enter Hāʻena State Park you will need one of the following: